estebance/simple-app-runner-template/README.md

 # backend-test-open-ai

-The project is based on ResearchGpt, to analyze documents content and talk about it with chatgpt.
+The project is just a template to generate an API ready to work with  AWS APP RUNNER
-We are using APP RUNNER to configure the infra

 ## Deploy the sample application